dhruvrastogi18/companion-app/README.md

 # Companion App
-Below is a general description of the project, you can find indications about how to test it afterwatds:

 A smart journaling desktop application to help you track your mood and take better care of your mental health.